-Offshore business in Seychelles began its development in 1994 when the Government launched a series of legislative initiatives aimed at establishing the country as a thoroughly modern, world-class international offshore financial centre.
+Offshore business in the Seychelles started to develop in 1994, when the government launched a series of legislative initiatives aimed at establishing the country as a modern, world-class international offshore financial centre.
 Much of the legislation was based on that of successful jurisdictions such as the British Virgin Islands and the Bahamas.

-In 1994 legislation was enacted covering the registration of offshore companies, offshore trusts and the licensing of international trade zone companies.
-Additional legislation was introduced covering the licensing of offshore banks, offshore insurance companies and the establishment of a securities industry; and in 2003, the government legislated for additional types of company: Special Licence Companies, Protected Cell Companies and Limited Partnerships.
+The 1994 legislation covered the registration of offshore companies, offshore trusts and the licensing of international trade zone companies.
+Additional legislation was introduced covering the licensing of offshore banks, offshore insurance companies and the establishment of a securities industry.
+In 2003, the government legislated for additional types of company: special licence companies, protected cell companies and limited partnerships.

 The International Corporate Service Providers Act, 2003, substantially improved and simplified the regime for incoming investment.
-Previously, the Seychelles International Business Authority (SIBA) had power to issue a licence to offshore businesses, but entitlement to fiscal concessions depended on obtaining a certificate from the Ministry of Finance under the Investment Promotion Act.
+Previously, the Seychelles International Business Authority (SIBA) had the power to issue licences to offshore businesses, but to gain fiscal concessions, a company needed to obtain a certificate from the Ministry of Finance under the Investment Promotion Act.

 Towards the end of 2010, SIBA began its move towards the creation of a dedicated securities authority, to be known as the Securities and Financial Markets Section (SAFMS) of SIBA.
 The SAFMS will establish regulations, rules and guidelines in respect of the legislation covering the financial markets, products and businesses.
 It will also license and supervise the operation of the financial centre and regulate the activities, standards and performance of the participants to ensure compliance with legislation, regulations, rules and guidelines.
 The SAFMS will also enforce the regulations, rules and guidelines as necessary.
 The SAFMS expects to play a key role in the development of a respected and successful financial centre in the Seychelles.